 Occupational Therapy Assistant

-The OTA program at Amarillo College is a 24 month program consisting of both classroom instruction and clinical experience.
+The OTA program at Amarillo College is a 4 long semester (fall I, spring I, fall II and spring II) program consisting of both classroom instruction and clinical experience.
 The program consists of students who have met the application requirements, completed the application process, have been notified of program acceptance and have formally accepted a position in the current class.
-The last semester is a full time 40 hour per week clinical experience(fieldwork) which lasts 16 weeks.

 What is the best thing about occupational therapy?